 I write all this today because it's Ash Wednesday, which marks a forty day period of reflection prior to Easter.
 Many people today, especially those in non-denominational churches, don't see a big significance in Lent.
 Some have left Roman Catholic or other traditional denominations who had a more formal observance of the day, and they feel that Lent is part of the "ritual" that was part of the "old school" way of doing things.
 But, is this the right way to think about Lent?

 It seems to me that Lent is a very biblical idea.
 God had the Israelites spend time reflecting and thinking about how He rescued them at least twice yearly (Passover and Sukkot).
 The Psalms are replete with God pointing to the fact that He is the one who delivered Israel from Egypt.
 Paul in Ephesians 2:11-14 instructs us to remember how we, who were once cut off and separated from God were then reconciled to Him through Christ's sacrifice.

-Lent is the perfect time, then to quiet ourselves and prepare our hearts for the celebration of Easter, and another year of living new lives in Christ.
-So, it makes sense to fast, to sacrifice some of what adds to our busy days, or to the desires and distractions that crowd our lives.
+Lent is the perfect time, then, to quiet ourselves and prepare our hearts for the celebration of Easter and another year of living new lives in Christ.
+So, it makes sense to fast, to sacrifice some of what adds to our busy days, or to sacrifice some of the desires and distractions that crowd our lives.
 We need to remember how fragile we are and that our lives and our salvation are a result of God's good grace.

 I urge you to see how you can make the time of Lent one where your hearts and lives are quieted before the Lord.
 A little ritual is not necessarily a bad thing—and it may help you to appreciate the enormity of Easter a little bit better